braze-inc/braze-docs/_docs/_hidden/other/email_validation.md

 - Each part must start with an alphanumeric character (a-z or 0-9)
 - Each part must end with an alphanumeric character (a-z or 0-9)
 - Each part contains from 1 to 63 characters

+**Additional validation required**
-- The final part must be a valid top level domain (TLD)top level domain is determined by anything after the final ‘.’ and must contain at least one alphabetic character
+- The final part must be a valid top level domain (TLD)top level domain which is determined by anything after the final ‘.’ and must contain at least one alphabetic character
 -- The TLD should be in ICANN’s TLD list